 Do all employees have to record their working hours or are certain groups, such as field staff, exempt?

-Back in May 2019, the European Court of Justice (ECJ) decided that companies in the EU must record all hours worked by their employees in the future.
-Although the German legislature has not yet transferred the ruling into national law, it is already clear that the landmark ruling goes beyond the legal situation that has been binding in Germany to date and will change German labor law.
-In addition, there are initial court decisions based on the ECJ ruling, such as the Emden Labor Court.
-In this situation, the question regularly arises as to which regulations actually apply and what the ECJ ruling on the recording of working hours means for companies.
-In the Corona pandemic, this issue is becoming even more critical, particularly due to the topics of short-time work and home office.
+Back in May 2019, the European Court of Justice (ECJ) ruled that companies in the EU must record all hours worked by their employees in future.
+Although the German legislator has not yet transposed the ruling into national law, it is already clear that the landmark ruling goes beyond the current binding legal situation in Germany and will change German employment law.
+The first court decisions based on the ECJ ruling have also been made, for example by the Emden Labor Court.
+In this situation, the question regularly arises as to which specific regulations now apply and what the ECJ ruling on working time recording means for companies.
+In the corona pandemic, this issue is becoming even more explosive, particularly due to the topics of short-time working and home office.You are currently viewing a placeholder content from YouTube.
+To access the actual content, click the button below.
+Please note that doing so will share data with third-party providers.

-What regulations are in place so far?
+What regulations have applied so far?

 What will change in the future?